mhk42/is117-gittest-real/answers/question-12.md

-cp copies files/directories, while mv moves or renames them.
+cp copies files or directories, while mv moves or renames them within the filesystem.